0m3gaC0d3/jwt-rest-api-skeleton/README.md

 }
 ````

+### Disable JWT

+Sometimes you might want to disable JWT during development or simply don´t need that feature.
+To do so, there is an environment variable called `ENABLE_JWT`.
+Be aware, this option will not remove the corresponding auth routes.

 ## Extendability

 One of the main goals of this framework is extendability.
-To archive this well known systems have been integrated.
+To archive this well-known systems have been integrated.

 ### Symfony events

 [Symfony events](https://symfony.com/doc/current/components/event_dispatcher.html) are used to extend the system without
  using something like subclassing or other methods.
 A good example for core usage is the route collection.

 Following a list of all existing events:
-* `route_collection.filled`: This event is used to manipulate routes.
+* `route_collection.filled`: Manipulate routes.
-* `request.pre`: This event is used to manipulate the request / response before the action executes
+* `request.pre`: Manipulate the request / response before the action executes
-* `request.post`: This event is used to manipulate the request / response after the action executes
+* `request.post`: Manipulate the request / response after the action executes
 * `kernel.pre`: This event is triggered early in the process of building the HTTP kernel.
 * `kernel.post`: This event is triggered directly before Slim kicks in.